dulibrarytech/digitaldu-frontend/README.md

     6. IIIF_URL can be localhost, as the service is included with DigitalCollections.
 Make sure the port listed here is the port that DigitalCollections is running on.

     7. Setup a local instance of Cantaloupe image server and update the CANTALOUPE_URL field in .env

-    8. Run the app by using "node discovery.js" or "nodejs discovery.js" from the app root folder.
+    8. Update the settings file in /public/confog/configuration.js

-    #### Index required fields
+    9. Run the app by using "node discovery.js" or "nodejs discovery.js" from the app root folder.

 ##### Index Document Required Fields for Each Object